 Please be respectful of the rooms.
 Clean up after yourself, including putting furniture back where you got it.
-Please do not unplug any of the cords to the computer.
+Please do not unplug any of the cords to the computer or screens.

-Refer to the full guidelines below for group room use at each library.
+Refer to the full guidelines for group room use at each library.

 Each room is different but most provide a computer, large table space and a writing surface such as a whiteboard.
 (Though some have chalkboards if you want to go old school!)
 Dry erase markers are available from check-out.

 All group study rooms in O’Shaughnessy-Frey (St. Paul) and Keffer (Minneapolis) have a computer.
 Below are some additionally equipped rooms.